 There’s really nothing new to say about Luna’s Howl and Not Forgotten.
 These legendary hand cannons are some of the best competitive weapons in all of Destiny.
 If you don’t have them yet, it’s not too late to earn one!
 Just like Recluse, hit up the solo competitive playlist.

 The biggest problem with Fusion Rifles is their accuracy.
 So it should be of no surprise that Jotunn, a weapon with tracking projectiles, is both powerful and popular.

 Best Crucible Weapons – Power

-Play of the Game / The Colony / Edge Transit / (Grenade Launcher)
+Play of the Game / Interference VI / The Colony (Grenade Launcher)

 Guide Update History

 - Energy – Added Seventh Seraph CQC-12.

 - Kinetic – Added Dire Promise, Witherhoard, and Astral Horizon.
 Removed Crimson, Dust Rock Blues, Monte Carlo.

 - Energy – Added Felwinter’s Lie.
 Removed Galliard-42 XN7568.